2005–06 Arsenal F.C. season: Quarter-finals

 At home to Juventus, Arsenal won 2–0 with goals from Fàbregas and Henry; the match was overshadowed by the return of former captain Vieira.
 A goalless draw at the Stadio delle Alpi meant the club progressed into the semi-finals against Villarreal.

 Semi-finals

-In the club's final European match at Highbury, Touré scored a first-half goal to give Arsenal a 1–0 win.
+In the club's final European match at Highbury, Touré scored a first-half goal to give Arsenal a 1–0 win over Villareal.
 A late penalty save by goalkeeper Lehmann in the second leg helped Arsenal become the first London club to reach a Champions League final.
 The result, another goalless draw was Arsenal's tenth clean sheet in a row – a new competition record.
 Campbell, returning from injury praised the team performance in his post-match interview: "It's brilliant for us.
 It's also great for the manager Arsène Wenger to get to the final in France – I'm sure he will get a great reception."